jrlo35/Projects/README.md

 2. Game will prompt you to 'hit' or 'stay'
 3. Once 'stay', Dealer's hand will be calculated and returned
 4. Winner decided

+Sidenotes: There is no splitting, betting, doubling down and there are unlimited decks.
+But I find it fun to play nonetheless!